 Moving into your own place can be exciting and frightening at the same time.
 Consider the following five questions when choosing your own home:

 1) How much money have you saved?
-Evaluate of your financial health and figure out how much you have savedfor a down payment—typically 5 to 20 percent of the price of the home.
+Evaluate your financial health and figure out how much you have saved for a down payment—typically 5 to 20 percent of the price of the home.
 But be sure to keep enough in savings for an emergency fund—it’s a good idea to have three to six months of living expenses to cover unexpected costs and circumstances.

 2) How much debt do you have?
 Consider current and expected financial obligations—such as your car payment, insurance, credit card debt and student loans.
 Ensure you will be able to make all the payments in addition to the cost of your new home.
 Aim to keep total mortgage payments plus utilities to less than 25 to 30 percent of your gross monthly income.
 Recent regulatory changes limit debt-to-income (DTI) ratio on most loans to 43 percent.

 3) What is your credit score?
 Both renters and homebuyers can expect to have their credit history examined.
 A high credit score indicates strong creditworthiness while a low credit score can keep you from qualifying for a low interest rate on your mortgage loan.
 If your credit score is low, you may want to delay moving into a new home and take steps to raise your score.
-Busey offers complimentary credit report consultations, including tips to improve your credit score.
+Busey offers tips to improve your credit score.

 5) How long will you stay?
 Generally, the longer you plan to live somewhere, the more it makes sense to buy because your home will build equity over time.
 Carefully consider your current life and work situation and think about how long you want to stay in your new home.